 Max was born and raised in Sacramento and graduated from C.K.
 McClatchy High School.
 He and his wife Nika now own a house in Chico.
 Max is a fifth-generation Californian and proud of his Central Valley roots.
 His great-great-grandfather Edwin Smith was the pastor of Chico’s First Methodist Episcopal Church during World War One.

 Max served in the U.S. Army’s 10th Mountain Division and was stationed in Sadr City, Western Baghdad, and Kirkuk.
 He went on daily raids and patrols “outside the wire” as part of a four man squad and survived numerous IED and mortar attacks.
-He earned his Combat Infantry Badge in a firefight during an unsuccessful attempt to rescue a journalist who had been captured by terrorists.
+He earned his Combat Infantry Badge in a firefight during an attempt to rescue a female Italian journalist who had been captured by terrorists.
 Max ‘s leadership potential was recognized immediately by his superiors, and he was quickly promoted to Sergeant, becoming an acting squad leader during his second deployment.

 After completing his deployments, Max enrolled at UC Berkeley.
 After graduating magna cum laude in 2011, he rejoined the Army Reserves and has served ever since.
 Max is now a Sergeant First Class, the lead NCO of a Civil Affairs Team.